-Discovery and study of novel quantum materials, single-crystal synthesis, physics of quantum materials, high-field, low-temperature, high-pressure material properties
+Discovery and study of novel quantum materials, single-crystal synthesis, physics of quantum materials, Control of quantum states, High-field, low-temperature, high-pressure material properties

 PHYS 2010 - General Physics 1

 Includes three lectures, one two-hour laboratory/recitation per week, plus three evening exams in the fall and spring semesters.
 Covers mechanics, heat and sound.
 Thorough presentation of fundamental facts and principles of physics using algebra and trigonometry.
 Designed for life science majors, including premed students.
 Natural science majors with a knowledge of calculus and others taking calculus are urged to take the calculus-based courses PHYS 1110, PHYS 1120, PHYS 1140 and PHYS 2130, rather than PHYS 2010 and PHYS 2020.
 Department enforced prerequisites: ability to use high school algebra and trigonometry.